- Abby Glauser (AG)

 Having lived in four states and traveled across Australia’s landscapes she has been involved in many of the fungal community groups over the years.
 She particularly enjoys getting out into the bush to discover fungal treasures as often as she can.

 Gold Tufts (Cyptotrama asprata, left) is Sapphire’s favourite fungus.
 It is delightful from the baby cushion tufts to the mushrooms with their pure white gills (Paul Vallier).

 Roz is an ecologist with a range of working experience from teaching Microbiology at the University of WA to running an Environmental Consulting Business with her husband Ray.

 More recently she worked as the Community Education officer with Mycologist Dr Neale Bougher on the Perth Urban Bushland Fungi project in WA, a project that raised awareness of the importance of fungi in bushlands, concentrating on Urban bushlands and opening many people’s eyes to the wonders of fungi.

 She lives in Perth, close to Kings Park which is Perth’s iconic bushland park.
 Roz enjoys being a volunteer Guide at Kings Park, where she encourages and educates other guides and the public about the importance of fungi in the bushland.
-In winter, Perth’s fungi season, Roz can frequently be found leading others into the bushland to see some of the fungi species common in Kings Park.

 She loves bushwalking and exploring all over Australia and New Zealand looking for fungi, constantly learning more about our amazing Biodiversity, which she knows comprises at least 3 Fs: Fauna, Flora and Fungi!